gildas-lormeau/zip.js/docs/variables/ERR_INVALID_COMPRESSED_DATA.md

-Bytes trailing a complete DEFLATE stream (e.g. a wrong `compressedSize`) are rejected by every codec, the native `DecompressionStream` (on Node.js, with `ERR_TRAILING_JUNK_AFTER_STREAM_END` as the `code` of the cause) and the bundled WASM and pure-JS codecs alike.
+Bytes trailing a complete DEFLATE stream (e.g. a wrong `compressedSize`) are rejected by every codec, the native `DecompressionStream` (on Node.js, with `ERR_TRAILING_JUNK_AFTER_STREAM_END` as the `code` of the cause) and the bundled WASM and pure-JS codecs alike, except that with [ZipReaderOptions#checkCrc32](../interfaces/ZipReaderOptions.md#checkcrc32) set the native inflater of Node.js reports them as
+[ERR\_INVALID\_CRC32](ERR_INVALID_CRC32.md), see that error.
 Any data that is returned is always validated against the entry's uncompressed size (and CRC when [ZipReaderOptions#checkCrc32](../interfaces/ZipReaderOptions.md#checkcrc32) is set), so it is never silently truncated.